nranderson/doggydoor/README.md

 ## 🔧 Setup Guide

-### 1. Find Your AirTag
+### 1. Identify Your AirTag

 ```bash
 python tools/scan_airtags.py
 ```

-This will scan for nearby Apple devices and help you identify your AirTag's MAC address.
+This will scan for nearby Apple devices and help you identify your AirTag.

 ### 2. Calibrate Distance (Optional)